Group Testing: An Information Theory Perspective: Counting bound and rate

 \begin{theorem}[Counting bound] Any algorithm (adaptive or nonadaptive) for recovering the defective set with $T$ tests has success probability satisfying

 In particular, $\Psuc \to 0$ as $n \to \infty$ whenever $T \le (1-\eta)\log_2{\binom nk}$ for arbitrarily small $\eta > 0$. \end{theorem}

 From an information-theoretic viewpoint, this result essentially states that since the prior uncertainty is $\log_2 \binom nk$ for a uniformly random defective set, and each test is a yes/no answer revealing at most $1$ bit of information, we require at least $\log_2 \binom nk$ tests.
-Because the result is based on counting the number of defective sets, we refer to it as the {\em counting bound}, often using this terminology for both the asymptotic and nonasymptotic versions when the distinction is clear from the context.
+Because the result is based on counting the number of defective sets, we refer to it as the {\em counting bound}, often using this terminology for both the asymptotic and non-asymptotic versions when the distinction is clear from the context.

 With this mind, it will be useful to think about how many bits of information we learn (on average) per test.
 Using an analogy with channel coding, we shall call this the \emph{rate} of group testing.
 In general, if the defective set $\K$ is chosen from some underlying random process with entropy $H$, then for a group testing strategy with $T$ tests, we define the rate to be $H/T$.
+(See Section \ref{sec:prior} for further discussion of this general version.)
 In particular, under a combinatorial prior, where the defective set is chosen uniformly from the $\binom{n}{k}$ possible sets, the entropy is $H = \log_2 \binom{n}{k}$, leading to the following definition.

 \begin{definition} Given a group testing strategy under a combinatorial prior with $n$ items, $k$ defective items, and $T$ tests, we define the \defn{rate} to be

 \end{definition}